manjurulhoque/django-job-portal/CONTRIBUTING.md

 1. Fork this very repository (use the `fork` button at the top left).

-**Tip**: If you have permission, use the [GeeksCAT fork](https://github.com/GeeksCAT/anem-per-feina) directly instead of create a new fork.
+**Tip for hacktoberfest'20 participants**: If you have doubts or troubles forking and keeping it synchronized, start a new branch from **master** and submit a PR directly in this  [repo](https://github.com/GeeksCAT/anem-per-feina).

-2. Clone the newly created fork (use the green `clone` button)
+1. Clone the newly created fork (use the green `clone` button)
    > Remember to [configure your SSH key]()
-3. Add this repository remote and name it `common`, use the follow command:
+2. Add this repository remote and name it `common`, use the follow command:

 ```bash
 git remote add common git@github.com:GeeksCAT/anem-per-feina.git